-The workflow for producing density contrast, magnetic susceptibility, and conductivity models of the QUEST data involves data processing, inversion modelling and finalizing the deliverables.
+The workflow for producing density contrast and magnetic susceptibility models of the Central BC data involves data processing, inversion modelling and finalizing the deliverables.
 The steps are outlined below:

-1. Data quality control, where the data, and survey and instrument parameters are carefully checked for consistency and suspect data are removed.
-This includes inspection and analysis of geophysical and geodetic data (e.g. analysis of positional and radar altimeter information, removal of negative EM decays, and regions of high power-line effects).

-2. Data preparation involving down-sampling or re-gridding, upward-continuation of gravity data, and creation of inversion input files.
+- Data quality control, where the data, and survey and instrument parameters are carefully checked for consistency and suspect data are removed.
+This includes inspection and analysis of geophysical and geodetic data (e.g. analysis of positional and radar altimeter information). - 2.
+Data preparation involving down-sampling or re-gridding, upward-continuation of gravity data, and creation of inversion input files.